-His insights are enlightening in a number of ways, but perhaps most importantly, they give us a first-hand account of the obstacles that are present in the modern world of marketing, and how solutions are being found through new approaches and systems.
+His insights are enlightening in a number of ways, but perhaps most importantly, they give us a first-hand account of the obstacles that are present in the modern world of digital marketing, and how solutions are being found through new approaches and systems.
 Please note that our interview subject has kept his identity anonymous in order to comply with his organization’s corporate policy.

 I am a graduate from the University of Alberta, and hold an after degree from the University of Calgary.
 Once I had graduated from the U of C I began a career in the marketing field, and I’ve been in the industry since 2005 – so it’s been over ten years now.